National team appearances in the FIBA Basketball World Cup: Performance of host nations

+Performance of defending finalists

 Performance by confederation

 This is a summary of the best performances of each confederation in each tournament.
 Note that most confederations did not exist until up to the 1960s, and that FIBA assigned teams to a specific continent when there were no confederations yet.

 Number of teams by confederation

 This is a summary of the total number of participating teams by confederation in each tournament.
 The number of teams in the confederation of a host federation is boldfaced.